Not sure where to eat north of Boston? Start with this roundup of forty of our favorite North Shore eateries, organized by different cuisines.

 Brown Sugar by the Sea

 One of the North Shore’s best Thai restaurants, Newburyport’s Brown Sugar by the Sea has quickly earned a wide fan base.
 Offering sit-down favorites like Massaman curry and pad thai, as well as less-often-available, on-the-go wraps and rolls, the place is a veritable godsend for Thai cravers.
-In addition to impressive dishes, the tech-savvy will be pleased with their mobile device-based method of ordering.

 Feng Shui brings the influences of eastern China to the North Shore, with deep flavors and slow cooking.
 Check out the Hometown Highlights menu for Braised Pork Belly, Shanghai Tofu with Crabmeat, and the famous Steamed Juicy Pork Bao dumpling filled with ground pork.
 Or enjoy familiar favorites, from General Gau’s Chicken to pork fried rice.
 Sushi lovers shouldn’t miss classic rolls and beautiful innovations like the Tuna Wasabi Dumpling—thinly sliced tuna wrapped around crab and avocado.